baselhn-cmd/Evlore-pp5/README.md

 ## Business Plan
 ### Executive Summary:
 This project is developed as my 5th and final portfolio project during my course at Code Institute.
 It is a e-commerce website.
 Here you can find nice shop and product to buy.
-You can register an account for save your information and order history, you can save your favourite products to a personal wishlist, read and write reviews on the products you like or dislike.
-And of course buy your magical stuff secure and safe with stripe pay system!
+You can register an account for save your information and order history, And of course buy your magical stuff secure and safe with stripe pay system!

 ### Market Analysis: